Concepts

 The backup infrastructure is designed to be strictly isolated from client environments:

-- Physical separation: the Client, Administration, and Backup networks rely on distinct physical backbones and separate routing contexts (VRF).
+- Physical separation: the Client, Administration, and Backup networks rely on distinct physical backbones and separate routing contexts (VRFs).

-- No lateral infection risk: a compromised VM cannot reach S3 storage or the backup orchestrator — no network path exists between them.
+- Prevention of lateral infection: a compromised VM cannot reach the S3 storage or the backup orchestrator — no network path exists between them.
 S3 is never "mounted" in the VM.

 Secure Administration

-The administration of the backup platform is reserved for the Cloud Temple Backup teams and subject to SecNumCloud requirements:
+Administration of the backup platform is restricted to Cloud Temple's Backup teams and subject to SecNumCloud requirements:

 | Control | Measure |